-Taking place on Sunday 18 June 2017, take a look at SoGlos’s round up of 12 ways to treat your dad in Gloucestershire this Father’s Day, featuring delicious meals out, fun-filled family trips and memorable gifts.
+Taking place on Sunday 17 June 2018, check out SoGlos’s round up of 12 ways to treat your dad in Gloucestershire this Father’s Day, featuring delicious meals out, fun-filled family trips and memorable gifts.

-Family-friendly attraction Berkeley Castle is playing host to a fun-filled Father's Day event on Sunday 18 June 2017, offering visitors the chance to enjoy an audience with the king and queen.
+Family-friendly attraction Berkeley Castle is playing host to a fun-filled Father's Day event on Sunday 17 June 2018, offering dads free entry and a free BBQ lunch.

 If your dad is a bit of a thrill-seeker then he’ll enjoy the chance to take aim at Ian Coley Shooting School near Cheltenham.
-The Have-A-Go session is £49 for two people and offers the perfect outing for fathers and sons or daughters.
+The Have-A-Go session is £54 per person, with a minimum booking of two people and offers the perfect outing for Dads, Sons and Daughters.

 During the session you’ll get to try hitting clays from a variety of different targets, with the experienced instructors guiding you along the way.
 Ian Coley also has monetary gift vouchers that are ideal for dad to use in the on-site shop or for one-to-one lessons.

 If your dad fancies himself as a budding Tiger Woods then he’ll love the chance to perfect his swing with a lesson at Brickhampton Court Golf Complex.
-The individual lessons, taught by PGA-qualified instructors, take place in Brickhampton’s 28-bay floodlit driving range and offer a choice of 30- or 45-minute one-to-ones, with prices varying.
+The individual lessons, taught by PGA-qualified instructors, take place in Brickhampton’s 28-bay floodlit driving range and offer a choice of 30, 45 or 60 minute one-to-ones, with prices starting at £30.

 For a family day out with a difference, why not challenge your dad to a game of footgolf?
 The fun game combines the disciplines of football and golf and tests players’ aim as they try to complete the course with the fewest amount of shots.
-A nine-hole round of footgolf costs £10 for adults and £8 for children.
+A nine-hole round of footgolf costs £10.

 With Gloucestershire home to an array of craft breweries, beer-loving dads are truly spoilt for choice.
 Hillside Brewery in the Forest of Dean, Gloucester Brewery and Stroud Brewery all offer tours, inviting visitors to learn more about the art of brewing and of course sample some beers!